coinbase/coinbase-sdk-ruby/README.md

 ### Sample Code Snippet

-The following creates an in-memory self-custodial wallet.
-After the wallet is funded with ETH, it transfers some 100 Wei to a different wallet.
+The following creates an in-memory customer-managed wallet.
+After the wallet is funded with ETH, it transfers 0.00001 ETH to a different wallet.

 ```ruby
 # Initialize the SDK by loading environment variables.